App Deadline: Feb. 1

 Invitation to the interview does not assure acceptance into the program.

 More details regarding the interview will be included with the invitation to the interview.

 Admission decisions are made in early March through mid-April.

 Financial aid is available in the form of graduate assistantships, Chancellor's Fellowships, Graduate School Study Grants, and student loans.
+Certificate-only students are not eligible for financial aid.
 For more information, please see the page for Funding Sources for Graduate Students and the Financial Aid Office.